vschuckar/lab-t-tests-p-values/readme.md

 - State the null hypothesis
 - State the alternate hypothesis
 - What is the significance level
-- What are the degrees of freedom of model, error terms, and total DoF
+- What are the degrees of freedom of the model, error terms, and total DoF

-Data was collected randomly and provided to you in the table as shown: [link to the image - Data](https://education-team-2020.s3-eu-west-1.amazonaws.com/data-analytics/7.05/7.05-lab_data.png)
+Data were collected randomly and provided to you in the table as shown: [link to the image - Data](https://education-team-2020.s3-eu-west-1.amazonaws.com/data-analytics/7.05/7.05-lab_data.png)

 ## Part 2

-- In this section, use the Python to conduct ANOVA.
+- In this section, use Python to conduct ANOVA.
 - What conclusions can you draw from the experiment and why?